1 / 10

 In 2017, the range was streamlined to include Active, Icon and Design.
 It’s worth noting that the base-spec version was a five-seat Active with a 1.6-litre petrol and six-speed manual gearbox.
 Few of these were ordered in the UK, but you’ll want to avoid the five-seater if you need room for seven.

-Although standard equipment is generous across the range, we’d avoid the Active trim as it misses out on a few must-have features.
+Although standard equipment is generous across the range, we’d avoid the Toyota Verso Active as it misses out on a few must-have features.
 When new, the Icon was the range sweet spot, but the flagship Excel and Design make more sense on the used car market.
 Also look out for the feature-packed Trend and Trend Plus models.